seyramgabriel/CIL-module-3-assignment/README.md

 # Challenges Encountered
-After creating the stack and entering the ec2 instance via ssm, it became a challenge understanding what to install onto the VM to allow aws and python commands.
+After creating the stack and entering the ec2 instance via ssm, it became a challenge understanding what to install onto the VM to allow aws and python/boto3 commands.
 I had initially created the stack with an ubuntu AMI, which required installing aws cli with 'apt' package manager, as well as installing python.
 I later deleted the stack and started all over with amazon linux 2 AMI.
 Amazon linux 2 comes with aws cli and python pre-installed, but one needs to configure aws and install pip with 'yum' and then use pip to install boto3.

-Getting an archectural diagram and uploading pictures to github was a challenge, but thanks to @DelaDoreen who assisted in this regard.
+Getting an archectural diagram and uploading pictures to github was also challenge, but thanks to @DelaDoreen who assisted in this regard.

+Essentially, the above challenges and overcoming them, in my estimation, form the crux of the assignment.

 # Conclusion
 It is exciting learning how to ssm into an ec2 instance, instead of ssh, and using  cloudshell instead of local terminal.
 I would encourage all to experience this, and experiment cloudformation, which indeed makes creating and managing virtual resources on AWS easier and faster, once the desired template is ready.

+# Going Forward
+I get elated whenever I press enter and meet with success on the terminal.
+I love to work with codes.
+This assignment makes me want to explore the aws cloudformation documentation to experiment with a lot more virtual resources, that is exactly what I look forward to doing.